Chinese Canadians in Greater Vancouver: Culture and recreation

 The first recording of Cantonese opera occurred in Vancouver in 1898.

 The Chinese New Year Parade is held every year in Vancouver.
 Many area politicians attend the event.

 Around the 1950s 80% of the patrons of the International YMCA, opened as the Chinatown Centre in 1943 but given its new name in 1950, were Chinese.
 Most of them were tusheng.

 The pre-1960s Chinese community in Vancouver had social clubs and places of entertainment.
 The number of Chinese clubs increased in the mid-1950s.
 The Chinese Students Soccer Club was the only team not consisting of White Americans that was active during the 1920s and 1930s.
 There was also a Chinese Tennis Club.
 The Chinese Athletic Club and the Chinese Bowling Club were populated with tusheng or locally born Chinese.
 The increase in ethnic clubs prompted the YMCA to establish an inter-club council.

+There have been numerous Kung Fu and athletic clubs for martial arts and lion dance practice, connected to family associations.

 The community had the Chinese Opera House and Chinese Theatre.

 Around the 1950s Chinese churches in Vancouver had their own recreational programs, including Boy Scouts.

 To help mark the city’s centenary in 1986, volunteers affiliated with the Vancouver Chinese Cultural Centre instituted Pearl River Delta style dragon boat races on False Creek, the first of this particular variety of long paddled watercraft regatta in North America.
 The first international dragon boat races were held as part of Expo 86 and the city’s first ever Tuen Ng Jit (Duan Wu Jie) festival marking the fifth day of the fifth soli-lunar reckoned calendar month was celebrated on central False Creek between the Cambie St. and Granville St. bridges in June around the traditional time of the summer solstice.
 (Tuen Ng Jit refers to the sun at its most potent time of the year in the northern hemisphere.)
+Initial investigation to bring dragonboats to Canada began in 1984 when visits were paid to Hongkong to explore the international racing programs that had been started in 1976 by the Hong Kong Tourist Association.
+The Toronto Chinese Canadian community followed Vancouver’s lead and brought dragonboats to Toronto in 1988, the Year of the Earth Dragon.
 The 2010 Olympic Winter Games torch was delivered to the Opening Ceremony at BC Place, in part, via dragonboat moving up False Creek.
+Due to the June 2026 FIFA World Cup (men’s) the annual dragonboat festival on False Creek was prohibited from celebrating its 40th Anniversary festival (1986-2026).

 The Chinese Canadian Military Museum Society is located in Vancouver.
 It was created in 1998 and maintains a museum in that city.

 The Hong Kong Fair serves as a meeting event for Vancouverites of Hong Kong ancestry.